open/close all folders

 - In the bank robbery shootout, Sgt.
 Drucker shoots the left rear tire of the getaway car.
 Donald Breedan struggles to control the car, until he is shot in the head by a police round and killed, and the car crashes into the back of an abandoned vehicle.

-- The Transporter.
-In the second movie Frank is in a Car Chase with a Ukrainian hit team who try to stop him by shooting out the tires.
+- In Transporter 2, Frank is in a Car Chase with a Ukrainian hit team who try to stop him by shooting out the tires (they want the Living MacGuffin who's also in the car alive).
 Frank slams on the brakes and breaks the arm of the mook leaning out the car window with an assault rifle.

 - Discussed in the car chase scene in Bride of the Rat God.
 They conclude that the tires are too hard targets considering none of them have any firearm experience, and they should go for the radiator instead.
 Then it turns out to be moot, since there isn't a gun in their car anyway.